gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 ## InspectorGadget: SimObject Declaration File So Far

-This is how `src/bootcamp/inspector-gadget/InspectorGadget.py` should look like now:
+This is what should be in `InspectorGadget.py` now:

 ```python
 from m5.objects.ClockedObject import ClockedObject